ghyman-oreilly/orm-epub-to-speech/README.md

 # EPUB to Speech Converter

+Modified script based on Chris Bremseth's awesome [epub-to-speech script](https://github.com/cbremseth/epub-to-speech).

 This tool allows you to extract content from EPUB files and convert it to speech using OpenAI's Text-to-Speech API.
+This version has some modifications that make it suitable for the ORM/HTMLBook use case.

 ## Features